OAT (Optometry Admission Test) — Free Online Mock Test

 - What is the OAT exam pattern?

-- Optometry Admission Test (ASCO) contains 180 questions across 3 sections: Natural Sciences (100 Q), Reading Comprehension (40 Q), Quantitative Reasoning (40 Q).
-Total duration is 185 minutes (about 62 seconds per question).
+- Optometry Admission Test contains 230 questions across 4 sections: Natural Sciences (100 Q), Reading Comprehension (50 Q), Physics (40 Q), Quantitative Reasoning (40 Q).
+Total duration is 245 minutes (about 64 seconds per question).

 - Does OAT have negative marking?